 Many of these children live in communities where there are widespread misconceptions about the causes of HIV/AIDS.
 After their parents die from HIV/AIDS-related complications, they are shunned by neighbors and community members for fear of catching the disease.
 Orphans find themselves isolated within their communities, surrounded by those who are unwilling or unable to reach out to them.

 It was while facing these serious issues that Love Uganda Foundation was formed.

-We believe that every one of our children must be exposed to at least five core competencies that we consider necessary to excel in this world today:
+We believe that every one of our children must be exposed to at least six core competencies that we consider necessary to excel in this world today:

 - Ethics and integrity

 - Spiritual development

 As we embark on Love Uganda Foundation becoming a first-class children’s center, it will be our commitment to provide these core competencies to all those who will emerge from it.

 This covers all interventions to empower children in especially difficult circumstances.
 It aims at encouraging commitment and action from the community to empower children / young people.